kohsuke/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `SHOW CREATE TABLE` will always return Spark DDL, even when the given table is a Hive serde table.
 For generating Hive DDL, please use `SHOW CREATE TABLE AS SERDE` command instead.

   - Since Spark 3.0, we upgraded the built-in Hive from 1.2 to 2.3 and it brings following impacts:

     - You may need to set `spark.sql.hive.metastore.version` and `spark.sql.hive.metastore.jars` according to the version of the Hive metastore you want to connect to.
   For example: set `spark.sql.hive.metastore.version` to `1.2.1` and `spark.sql.hive.metastore.jars` to `maven` if your Hive metastore version is 1.2.1.

     - You need to migrate your custom SerDes to Hive 2.3 or build your own Spark with `hive-1.2` profile.
 See HIVE-15167 for more details.

     - The decimal string representation can be different between Hive 1.2 and Hive 2.3 when using `TRANSFORM` operator in SQL for script transformation, which depends on hive's behavior.
 In Hive 1.2, the string representation omits trailing zeroes.
 But in Hive 2.3, it is always padded to 18 digits with trailing zeroes if necessary.

+  - Since Spark 3.0, columns of CHAR/VARCHAR type are not allowed in non-Hive tables, and CREATE/ALTER TABLE commands will fail if CHAR/VARCHAR type is detected.
+In Spark version 2.4 and earlier, CHAR/VARCHAR type are treated as STRING type and the length parameter is simply ignored.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5